gitpod-io/retired-gatsby-website/src/blog/continuous-dev-environment-in-devops.md

 We should automate dev environments using code, just as we do with testing, staging and production environments for continuous deployments.

-> When a developer wants to start a task, on some branch, in some project, she should be able to do so without spending hours of getting into the right environment.
+> When a developer wants to start a task, on some branch, in some project, she should be able to do so without spending hours on getting into the right environment.

 ## Disposable Dev Environments